dessant/buster/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Full automation is outside of scope for this project due to abuse.
+Full automation is outside of scope for this project due to its potential for misuse.
-Clicking on the extension button is always required to solve a challenge.
+The solver must always be manually started from the extension button.

 The extension helps solve reCAPTCHA challenges, other challenge types are not considered at this time.